Walter Krivitsky: Espionage

+Following the decision to create the International Brigade in September 1936, Krivitsky organised in The Hague the recruitment of volunteers for the Spanish Civil War.

 In May 1937, Krivitsky was sent to The Hague, Netherlands, to operate as the rezident (regional control officer), operating under the cover of an antiquarian.
 There he co-ordinated intelligence operations throughout Western Europe.

 Defection

-At the time, the General Staff of the Red Army was undergoing the Great Purge in Moscow, which Krivitsky and close friend, Ignace Reiss, both abroad, found deeply disturbing.
+While he was in the Hague, the General Staff of the Red Army was subjected to the Great Purge in Moscow, which Krivitsky and his close friend, Ignace Reiss, also then stationed abroad, found deeply disturbing.
 Reiss wanted to defect, but Krivitsky repeatedly held back.
 Finally, Reiss defected, as he announced in a defiant letter to Moscow.
 His assassination, in Switzerland, in September 1937 prompted Krivitsky to defect the following month.

 In Paris, Krivitsky began to write articles and made contact with Lev Sedov, Trotsky's son, and the Trotskyists.
 There, he also met undercover Soviet spy Mark Zborowski, known as "Etienne," whom Sedov had sent to protect him.
-Sedov died mysteriously in February 1938, but Krivitsky eluded attempts to kill or kidnap him in France, including flight to Hyères.
+Sedov died mysteriously in February 1938, but Krivitsky eluded attempts to kill or kidnap him in France, partly by fleeing to Hyères.

 As a result of Krivitsky's debriefing, the British were able to arrest John Herbert King, a cypher clerk in the Foreign Office.
 He also gave a vague description of two other Soviet spies, Donald Maclean and John Cairncross but without enough detail to enable their arrest.
 The Soviet intelligence operation in the United Kingdom was thrown into disarray for a time.

+He also identified Brian Goold-Verschoyle as the courier between King in the Foreign Office and his NKVD handler, Theodore Maly.
+But by 1938, disillusioned by the Soviet policy he had witnessed in Spain, the Irish communist had disappeared into the Soviet Gulag.

 Anti-Stalinist activism

 At the end of 1938, anticipating the Nazi conquest of Europe, Krivitsky sailed from France to the United States.
-Krivitsky did not stop with defection; he went on to become an anti-Stalinist.
+Krivitsky did not stop with defection; he went on to become a vocal member of the anti-Stalinist Left.

 In Stalin's Secret Service

 With the help of journalist Isaac Don Levine and literary agent Paul Wohl, Krivitsky produced an inside account of Stalin's underhanded methods.
-It appeared in book form as In Stalin's Secret Service (UK title: I Was Stalin's Agent), published on November 15, 1939, after appearing first in sensational serial form in April 1939 in the top magazine of the time, the Saturday Evening Post.
+It appeared in book form as In Stalin's Secret Service (UK title: I Was Stalin's Agent, published by the Right Book Club), published on November 15, 1939, after appearing first in sensational serial form in April 1939 in the top magazine of the time, the Saturday Evening Post.
 (The title had appeared as a phrase in an article written by Reiss's wife on the first anniversary of her husband's assassination: "Reiss... had been in Stalin's secret service for many years and knew what fate to expect.")
 The book received a tepid review by the very influential New York Times.
 Attacked by the American left, Krivitsky was vindicated when the German-Soviet Nonaggression Pact, which he had predicted, was signed in August 1939.